starfishlover62/RedditSearch/README.md

 ![image](media/badConfig.png)

 The next screen should be a list of names of searches.
 If the screen states that no searches were found, double check the path to the searches file in config.py.

 ![image](media/noSearch.png)

 Is that the correct path?
 If it is, press any key in the terminal to start the process of creating a new search.
 If it is not, edit the value in config.py, press 'q' in the terminal, and relaunch the program.

-## Creating a search
+### Creating a search

 There are two methods for creating searches: [within the app](#in-app) (easier / recommended) or using [JSON](#json) (advanced / better for power users).

-### Filters
+#### Filters

 There are three different groups of filters and two different filters in each group.
 The groups are as follows:

-* Title: this is a word or phrase that exists in the title of the post
+* Title: this is a word or phrase that exists in the title of the post.
 * Flair: this is a word of phrase that exists in the flair of the post.
 This typically comes after the title on the Reddit site, and is enclosed in some colored oval
 * Post: this is a word or phrase that exists in the main body of the post.
 It is in the actual contents of the post.

 Within each of these groups, there is a blacklist and a whitelist.
 Blacklisted filters are those that you do not want to see.
 Whitelisted filters are the ones that will show up as a result of the search.
 Blacklisted flairs exist to specify certain topics in your results that you do not want to see.
 Here is an example:

 Lets suppose that you want to perform a search on the Food subreddit, and you are looking for posts that mention pizza, but you absolutely despise onions on pizza.
 The search for this would look something like this:

 * Pizza -> This is the name of the search (it can be anything)

   * Subreddit: Food -> This is the subreddit that the following rules will apply to

     * Whitelisted Title: pizza -> All posts with the word pizza in the title will be included

     * Blacklisted Title: onion -> All posts with the word onion in the title will be excluded.

 Note that posts with a blacklist match will be excluded before posts with a whitelist match will be included.
 Thus, a post with the title "A delicious onion pizza" will be excluded because the blacklist has higher precedence than the whitelist.

-### In app
+#### In app

 1. On the search creation screen, you will first be prompted to enter the name of the search.
 This will be the name referenced when you go to perform the search, so choose something relevant and descriptive.
-2. You will then be prompted to enter the name of a subreddit.
-This is the subreddit that the rules you will define next will be applied to.
+2. Then you will be brought to screen displaying all of the filters associated with that search.
+At this point, it should show only the name of the seach you just entered.
-3. Next comes the whitelisted titles.
-You can add as many different words or phrases.
-Simply press 'y' to add a new white listed title.
-Then enter the word or phrase then press enter.
-You will be brought back to the same prompt asking for a whitelist title.
-Continue this loop until you are finished, then press 'n' to move on.
-4. The same process continues, but this time with the blacklisted titles.
-5. Repeat this process for the whitelisted flair, blacklisted flair, whitelisted word, and blacklisted word.
+3. Press 'a' to add a subreddit to the search.
+    * You will notice that the subreddits are added to the list, with a number before each one.
+4. Press 'e', then enter a number to edit the filters for that subreddit.
+5. Press 'e', then enter a number to edit a specific filter.
+6. Press 'a' to enter text.
+This is one of the filters in the category shown at the top.
+7. Press 'd', then enter a number to delete the specified filter.
+8. Press 'q' to return to the filter category selection screen.
+9. Repeat steps 5-8 for each category.
+10. Press 'q' to return to the subreddit selection screen.
+11. Repeat steps 3-10 for as many subreddits you would like.
+12. Press 'q' to exit the search editing screen.
-6. You will then be prompted if you want to add another subreddit.
-If you would like to search across multiple subreddits, press 'y', if not press 'n' to finish.
+13. You will be prompted asking if you want to save.
+Enter 'y' to save the search, or 'n' to discard the changes.
-    * Note that filters are unique to the subreddit that they are defined for.
+    * Note that entering 'n' will not delete the search, it only reverts any changes you just made to it.

-7. You will then be brought to a screen that has a list of names of searches.
+14. You will then be brought to a screen that has a list of names of searches.
 You should see the one you just created at the bottom of this list.

-### JSON
+#### JSON

 Search objects are stored using Javascript Object Notation (JSON), and are stored inside a single file.
 By default, this file is "searches.json", but this can be changed by editing the value of "searches_file" in "config.py".
 These instructions will only include the necessities for creating a search object, but plenty of information can be found about it online.
-If you would like a reference file, one can be found at: "https://github.com/JMGillum/RedditSearch/blob/36b614b9bc63dd9ba60acaf38949963f24e5cef4/searches.json".
+If you would like a reference file, one can be found at: "<https://github.com/JMGillum/RedditSearch/blob/36b614b9bc63dd9ba60acaf38949963f24e5cef4/searches.json>".
 To create a search using JSON, open the searches file using a text editor, then:

 1. Insert opening and closing curly braces "{}".
 All of your searches will be housed within these braces.
 2. Type `"searches": []` Note that you must include the quotes around searches.
 The square braces indicate that the value of searches will be a list.
 Inside of these square braces will be a list of different searches.
 3. Each search is its own object.
 Objects in JSON must be enclosed in curly braces, so include another set of them inside of the square braces.
     * So far your file should look like this:
-    ```{"searches":[{}]}```
+    `{"searches":[{}]}`
     * It is typically helpful to seprate items onto newlines.
 Thus, the following is also valid:

-    ```
+    ```JSON
     {
         "searches": [
             {